aishwarya7901/data-analytics-projects/README.md

 ---

-## Project 9.2 - Profit & Loss Analysis
+## Task 9.2 - Profit & Loss Analysis

 A quick analysis of **Net Sales, COGS, Gross Margin, and % Margin** using Pivot Tables and Charts.
 Added filters for **region, market, customer, and division** to make the data more interactive.